-This will ultimately help you feel better, perform better, and reduce the risk of injury or setback as you work towards your goals.
+This can ultimately help you feel better, perform better, and reduce the risk of injury or setback as you work toward your goals.

-Stretching is by far the easiest to get started with as it doesn't require any equipment.
+Stretching is by far the easiest option to get started with as it doesn't require any equipment.

 Oh and don't forget that a lacrosse ball, softball, or another similar object can be used for self-myofascial release as well.

-Using a combination of all three of these approaches will go a long way toward increasing your flexibility, mobility, and improving how your body feels every day.
+Using a combination of all three of these approaches can go a long way toward increasing your flexibility, mobility, and improving how your body feels every day.

 Just keep in mind, consistency is key here.

-If you want to talk through your plan and figure out how you can work on flexibility and mobility, call us at 1-800-409-9732 and talk with one of our NASM Certified Personal Trainers for free!
+If you are looking for specific workouts or want to talk through your plan and figure out how you can work on increasing your flexibility and mobility, call us at 1-800-409-9732 and talk with one of our NASM Certified Personal Trainers for free!

 You can always email us as well at CustomerService@1stPhorm.com!